Why is “Uber for Moving” So Popular?

 While existing solutions don’t pose much of a threat, there is always the looming chance Uber decides to revive UberMovers.
 Moving seems like an unnecessary distraction given Uber’s global ambitions, but I wouldn’t rule them out completely.

-Big Money in Moving?
+Big money in moving?

-If we take a bottom-up approach, roughly 16 million households move in the US each year.4 Let’s say 10% of those moves represent a micro-move in a major city, so roughly 1.6 million micro-moves5.
+If we take a bottom-up approach, roughly 16 million households move in the US each year.
+Let’s say 10% of those moves represent a micro-move in a major city, so roughly 1.6 million micro-moves.
 If the average ticket size is around $70 per move, we end up with a total market just north of $110 million.
 Not bad for the average F-150 owner, but why is there VC interest around such a small market?

-Final Thoughts
+Final thoughts

 Found an inaccuracy or want to suggest a change, please email me: Ryan at moveBuddha or leave it in the comments.

-Company List
+Company list

 San Francisco